 What Are Soil-Based Probiotics (SBO Probiotics)?

 Probiotics are live microorganisms that provide a health benefit to the human body.
 Soil-based probiotics are probiotics that are naturally found in soil.
+They are sometimes called soil probiotics or soil-based organisms probiotics (SBO probiotics).
 Soil-based probiotics can improve your health by directly introducing healthy soil bacteria into your large intestine.

 Your gut microbiota is the total community of bacteria in your gut, both good and bad bacteria.
 If this community has more bad bacteria than good bacteria, it can cause many problems.